Performance Breakdown

 The Verdict: Submarine Wet-Dry Tool Fails To Deliver

 Despite its hype and advertorials, the Dyson V15S Submarine fails to deliver.
-I like the idea of a compact wet-dry cordless vacuum alternative to a bulky full-sized option, but Dyson fails to deliver.
+I like the idea of a compact, wet-dry cordless vacuum as an alternative to a bulky, full-sized option, but Dyson falls short.

 The nozzle has one fundamental flaw: it doesn’t have a sealed container for storing dirty liquid and residue.

-So it’s prone to leaks and the roller doesn’t pick up cleanly.
-I had to mop the floor using a traditional mop after using it since it left so much residue.
+So it’s prone to leaks, and the roller doesn’t pick up cleanly.
+I had to mop the floor using a traditional mop after using it, as it left a significant amount of residue.

 You’re better off with the cheaper V15 Detect and a trusty $20 mop.